A Registered Nurse leads a meeting of healthcare professionals. A Registered Nurse leads a meeting of healthcare professionals. Wananga landing

 Facilitators also set up and run synchronous (live online) zoom sessions which all learners are encouraged to attend.
 In these sessions, discussion ranges widely from preparation for the next assessment to mental health and wellbeing, as well as going over particular aspects of recent learning modules.

+A cohort of UC Online Master of Health Sciences (Nursing) students stand on a stairwell for a group photograph.
 Photo: some of our 2024 Master of Health Sciences (Nursing) learners on-campus for a week of in-person intensive learning.

 Prepared for working in busy, varied clinical environment